As boaters, we face varying water conditions out at sea. When the waters get rough, you’ll have to be ready to make the necessary adjustments.

 How to Manually Trim Your Boat

-Moreover, I understand that some outboards are small enough to not include power trim, but may still need to be trimmed manually depending on the situation.
+Moreover, I understand that some outboards are small enough not to include power trim, but may still need to be trimmed manually depending on the situation.

 Besides, it’s worth learning this if your power trim happens to malfunction all of a sudden and you need to trim it.